 An expression of precious engineering, the latest collection of le gramme- cable straps - is directly inspired by the world of architecture and cable-stayed bridge construction.

-San Francisco, Yokohama, Normandy, Sydney, Suez... examples of these monumental structures are found on every continent.
-Recognisable by their twisted-metal cable stays anchored to huge pylons that support the deck, they seem to naturally defy the laws of gravity.
-It is undoubtedly the rigorous approach to each step – installing the pylons, tensioning the cables, calculating the spans – that gives them this almost musical majesty found in string instruments.
-There are two main configurations for the cable stays on this type of bridge: fan and harp design.
+San Fransisco, Yokohama, Normandy, Sydney, Suez... they build their monumental structures on every continent.
+Recognizable by their cable-stays, these cables turned together from gigantic pylons to support their deck, they seem to defy the laws of gravity with naturalness.
+It is certainly this rigour applied to each element - fixing the pylons, balancing the shrouds, calculating the spans, making the apron segments, tensioning the anchors - that gives them the almost musical majesty found on stringed instruments.
+There are two types of attachment for the shrouds: fan-shaped or harp-shaped.

-Since the first two cable-stayed bridges, which were constructed almost simultaneously in France and Sweden in the 1950s (Donzère-Mondragon in the Auvergne of France and Strömsund in Sweden), some 150 such bridges have been built worldwide.
-Each new construction draws on multiple skills, faces new technological challenges and sets new records.
-The Russky Bridge in Vladivostok is currently the world’s longest, with its 1,104-metre deck (compared to 1,088 metres for the Sutong Bridge in China and 856 metres for the Pont de Normandie in France) and its 584-metre cable stays.
-It can withstand the effects of marine conditions and extreme cold, including Siberian storms.
-The Millau Viaduct in France – with its 343-metre pylons lifting the deck 270 metres above the ground – is also a record holder.
+Since the first two cable-stayed bridges were built almost simultaneously in France and Sweden in the 1950s (Donzère-Mondragon/Auvergne-France, Strômsund-Sweden), almost 150 cable-stayed bridges have been built worldwide.
+Each new building set a new record, each time taking up a new technological challenge, combining know-how.
+The Rousski Bridge in Vladivostok is currently the longest in the world with its 1104-metre deck (compared with the 1088 of Sutong in China and the 856 of the Normandy Bridge) and its 584-metre cable-stayed bridges.
+It is capable of withstanding the aggressions of the cold as well as the sea, resisting Siberian storms.
+Millau in France also holds a record with its 343-metre pylons raising its deck 270 metres above the ground.

 "Millau in France also holds a record with its 343-metre pylons raising its deck 270 metres above the ground. »